ch-patrick-scheidegger/c-plus-plus-ost/week09/README.md

 # Algorithms (Continued)

+## Trivia

+If you haven't completed it yet, this might be a good time to solve a few of the algorithm trivia exercises.

 ## Word Statistics

 Use your class `Word` and create the following simple programs that provide the following results.